CLIENT

 Project Constraints

-Our client asked that we only use Google's Material UI for final designs – no highly customized elements or deviations.
-We also needed to consolidate research into as few sessions as possible and go through our client for recruitment instead of contacting users directly.
-Finally, we weren't given access to other tools used by city employees and could only learn where Moped fit into daily workflows through interview questions, not field observation.
+Our client asked that we only use Google's Material UI for final designs.
+We also needed to consolidate research into as few sessions as possible, and had no access to tools other than Moped, making it a challenge to learn where Moped fit into employee's daily workflows.

 Project Plan